 In our experiments, data augmentation was applied to prevent overfitting.
-We adopted random rotation, cropping and flipping for all training samples in both networks.
-First, we randomly resampled data so that the number of slices occupied by the liver ranged from 64 to 256 for both networks.
+We used random scaling, rotation, cropping and flipping for all training samples in both networks.
+First, we randomly interpolated data so that the number of slices occupied by the liver ranged from 64 to 256 for both networks.
 Second, we randomly cropped the data.
-For the SC-SegNet, we cropped patches of size $256 \times 256 \times 256$ (W = H = S = 256) from raw CT images such that the distance between the center slice of the liver and the center slice of the patch was less than 8.
-If the slice number was less than 256, we appended zeros on both sides.
-Because the shape autoencoder is easier to overfit, we augmented more samples to train the network.
-For the shape autoencoder, we cropped patches of size $256 \times 256 \times 256$ such that the proportion of slices of liver covered by the patch was more than 3/4.
-Last, we randomly flipped samples with respect to the three axes and rotated samples 90, 180, 270 degrees in the axial.
+For the SC-SegNet, we cropped patches of size $256 \times 256 \times 256$ (W = H = S = 256) from data such that the number of slices between the center slice of the liver and the center slice of the patch was less than 8.
+If the number of slices of data was less than 256, we appended zeros on both sides.
+Since the shape autoencoder is easier to overfit, we augmented more samples to train the network.
+For the shape autoencoder, we cropped patches of size $256 \times 256 \times 256$ so that the ratio of liver slices covered by the patch was greater than 0.75.
+Finally, we randomly flipped samples with respect to the three axes and rotated samples 90, 180, 270 degrees in the axial.

-C. Training Details
+C. Parameter Setting and Training Details

-In the training stage, all hyperparameters were determined based on the validation set (8 CT images from the training set).
-For both networks, the convolutional weights and upsampling weights were initialized using the method proposed by He et al. [36].
-The biases were initialized with zeros.
+In the training stage, all hyperparameters were determined based on the validation set (4 CT images from the training set).
+We performed a 5-fold cross validation in our experiment.
+Once all the hyperparameters were determined, we used all the training data to retrain the networks.
+For both networks, the weights were initialized using the method proposed by He et al. [36].
 The batch size was set to 1 because of memory limitation.
 The momentum was set to 0.9, and the weight decay was 0.0001.
-Both networks were trained with 60000 iterations using stochastic gradient descent algorithm [37].
-For the shape autoencoder, the initial learning rate was set to 1, and it was decreased to 0.0001 by a "poly" learning rate policy where the initial learning rate was multiplied by $(1 - \frac{\text{iteration}}{\text{max_iteration}})^{\text{power}}$ with power = 0.9 [38].
-For the SC-SegNet, the initial learning rate was set to 0.1, and decreased to 0.00001 by the same policy used in the shape autoencoder.
+All networks were trained using stochastic gradient descent algorithm [37].
+The shape autoencoders were trained with 150000 iterations, and the Sc-SegNets were trained with 30000 iterations.
+For the shape autoencoders, the initial learning rate was set to 1, and it was decreased to 0.0001 by a "poly" learning rate policy where the initial learning rate was multiplied by $(1 - \frac{\text{iteration}}{\text{max\iteration}})^{\text{power}}$ with power = 0.9 [38].
+For the SC-SegNets, the initial learning rate was set to 0.1, and decreased to 0.0001 by the same policy used to train the shape autoencoders.
 The hyperparameter $\alpha$ was initialized to 100, and decreased linearly to 0 as the number of training steps increased.
 The hyperparameters $\beta$ and $\gamma$ were set to 0.1 and 4, respectively.
-In order to avoid exploding gradients when training both networks, we applied "gradient scaling" to update the weights [39].
+In order to avoid exploding gradients when training the networks, we applied "gradient scaling" to update the weights [39].
 The experiments were conducted on a desktop computer with Intel Xeon E5-2686 CPU (2.30 GHz) and a graphics card (NVDIA TITAN V).
 The networks were implemented in C++ based on the deep learning library of cuda-convnet [40].
 It took about fourteen hours to train each network.